chirpy2605/voron/V0/NozzleWiper/README.md

 - Brown wire  = GND
 - Orange wire = signal pin

 There are various choices for connecting the servo to the MCU.
-Here will will refer to the BTT SKR Mini E3 V2.0.
+Here will will refer to the BTT SKR Pico.

 Always turn off the printer before connecting or removing anything to or from the MCU.

-The simplest is to connect to the Neopixel or E0-STOP connector if it is not in use as it provides all 3 required connections.
+The simplest is to connect to the Servo or Neopixel connector if it is not in use as it provides all 3 required connections.
 Alternatively, a [Klipper Expander](https://github.com/timmit99/Klipper-Expander) can be used if there are no free pins.

 Remember, do not fit the arm to the printer at this point.